shotgunsoftware/tk-nuke/README.md

 ## Documentation
 This repository is a part of the Shotgun Pipeline Toolkit.

-For more information and for releaes notes, see the wiki section.
+- For more information about this app and for release notes, *see the wiki section*.

-For general information and documentation, click here: https://tank.shotgunsoftware.com/entries/23874562
+- For general information and documentation, click here: https://tank.shotgunsoftware.com/entries/23874562
+- For information about Shotgun in general, click here: http://www.shotgunsoftware.com/toolkit

 ## Using this app in your Setup
 All the apps that are part of our standard app suite are pushed to our App Store.